anvaka/todo/README.md

 # todo

 I have lots of ideas, not so much time.
-Just dump my ideas here.
+Just dump my ideas here, without any particular order.
 Feel free to implement them.

 # Browserify plugin to generate `guard` statements.